 *** ABOUT YOUR MALA ***

-Hand knotted mala bead necklace with Kiwi Jasper and Hematite with a Handmade nylon tassel
+Hand knotted mala bead made with Chrysocolla and Sodalite with a cotton tassel.

 hangs approx 40 inches *measurements are estimated as each piece of jewelry is unique